apache/logging-log4net/BUILDING.md

             - `npm run build`
             - optionally `npm test` to run all tests
             - optionally `npm run release` to generate release artifacts
+- build via docker for windows, using the `build-with-docker-for-windows.bat` script
 - build via the vs2019 Windows AppVeyer image.
 There is an appveyer.yml file included which (should) build if you set up AppVeyer to track your fork.
 AppVeyer is free for open-source projects.